GaloisInc/cryptol/docs/README.md

 * `\restartrepl`

-  This has the effect of terminating the previous input/output REPL pair without having to include a `reploutVerb` environment or `\replout` command.
-When we don't record any expected output, the actual REPL output is not checked, but is instead simply issued to the REPL to ensure no errors are raised.
+  This has the effect of terminating the current input/output REPL pair.
+If there is input but no output, then instead of checking the output, the tool checks that the input does not raise an error.

+  This command is used to divide the REPL input/output pairs into distinct "blocks" that get submitted to the REPL independently.
+Therefore, this command should be called every time we are defining a new REPL pair; in particular, it should come before every exercise that uses REPL commands.

 Other notes: